 According to the Centers for Disease Control and Prevention, an estimated 48 million people become ill from contaminated food every year in the United States; nearly half of those illnesses are the result of contaminated produce.
 With proper training and food safety planning, many of these outbreaks can be prevented.

-West Virginia University Extension Service is helping local farmers and agribusiness owners navigate new safety regulations and procedures while providing education and training to increase consumer safety from these foodborne illnesses.
+West Virginia University Extension is helping local farmers and agribusiness owners navigate new safety regulations and procedures while providing education and training to increase consumer safety from these foodborne illnesses.

-Teaming up with the West Virginia Department of Agriculture and West Virginia State University, WVU Extension Service is offering a series of Food Safety Modernization Act training sessions for fruit and vegetable growers, as well as others interested in learning about produce safety.
+Teaming up with the West Virginia Department of Agriculture and West Virginia State University, WVU Extension is offering a series of Food Safety Modernization Act training sessions for fruit and vegetable growers, as well as others interested in learning about produce safety.

 In the coming months, six Produce Safety Alliance (PSA)-approved grower trainings will be held around the state.
 Each session will run from 8:30 a.m. to 5 p.m. at the following locations: